Certificate and private key configuration for TLS/SSL connections

 }

-(Refer to the server / EAP method documentation for the exact directive names
+(Refer to the server / EAP method documentation for the exact statement names

 and where to reference certificate and certificate_key.)